 Both institutes work together in China and abroad.
 The OCAC coordinates between several departments of the government which are dealing with the issue of the Overseas Chinese.
 The OCAC is concerned with the 13 million Chinese who live outside China’s borders, and with some 11 million ’domestic Overseas Chinese', dependents and relatives who reside in the People's Republic of China.

-”In the first two years of its rule, the party appears to have believed that the Overseas Chinese could be exploited successfully in the pursuit of its political objectives in Southeast Asia.”
+During the initial two years of its governance, the party seemed to hold the belief that it could effectively utilize the Overseas Chinese community to advance its political goals in Southeast Asia.

 “Unite workers, peasants, soldiers, intellectuals and businessmen, all oppressed classes, all people's organizations, democratic parties, minority nationalities, overseas Chinese and other patriots; form a national united front; overthrow the dictatorial Chiang Kai-shek government; and establish a democratic coalition government.”